Navigation

 Your hospital will explain exactly how to prepare for your test.
 It’s important to follow their instructions.

-To get good X-ray pictures, your stomach needs to be empty.
-This means you usually can’t eat or drink anything for six hours before your test.
-Not eating can be a problem if you have diabetes, so tell the X-ray department as soon as you get your appointment.
-If the hospital knows about it, they can give you advice on keeping your blood sugar up and managing your insulin or tablets.
+If you have diabetes, tell the X-ray department as soon as you get your appointment.
+The hospital will then give you advice on keeping your blood sugar up and managing your insulin or tablets.

-Your radiographer or radiologist will talk through what will happen before, during and after your procedure.
+Your radiographer or radiologist will talk through what will happen before, during, and after your procedure.
 This is your chance to ask any questions you have.
 If you don’t want to have the procedure, you don’t have to.
 If you’re happy to go ahead, they’ll ask you to give consent, either verbally or in writing.

 Barium swallow and meal procedure